The recent release of Radix Themes piqued my interest but I feel some questions aren’t answered:

 export default PopoverDemo;

-An unstyled component library such as Radix Primitives lets you skim over the intricacies of accessibility and focus on your application’s unique aspects, instead of reproducing patterns that should really be part of the web platform.
+An unstyled component library such as Radix Primitives lets you abstract away the accessibility rabbit-hole and focus on the differentiating factor of your application, instead of reimplementing patterns that really should be part of the HTML spec.

 Radix Themes

-Moving on to Themes, an intriguing release built atop Radix Primitives.
+Moving on to Themes, an interesting release built on top of Radix Primitives.

-It’s slightly challenging to define and pinpoint its position in the component library market.
+It’s a bit hard to define, and determine where it falls in the component library market.

-I’d be inclined to label it as a theming library for Primitives, but it seems to be more constrained than that.
-I’d like to draw a parallel to Theme UI, but the latter offers full customization, while Themes restrict you to the following:
+I’d like to say it’s a theming library for Primitives, but it appears be more limited than that.
+I’d want to compare it favorably to Theme UI, but the latter is fully customizable, while Themes restrict you to the following tokens:

 And here’s what the announcement stated about styles: